AuroraMaster/react-native-ohos-library/en/react-native-shadow-2.md

 ## Link

-The HarmonyOS implementation of this library depends on the native code from @react-native-oh-tpl/react-native-svg.
-If this library is included into your HarmonyOS application, there is no need to include it again; you can skip the steps in this section and use it directly.
+The HarmonyOS implementation of this library depends on the native code of `react-native-svg`.
+If this library has already been integrated into your HarmonyOS project, there is no need to include it again.
+You can skip the steps in this section and proceed directly.

-If it is not included, follow the guide provided in @react-native-oh-tpl/react-native-svg to add it to your project.
+If it has not been included, please refer to the [react-native-svg docs](/en/react-native-svg-capi.md#link) for integration instructions.

 ## Constraints